-The brutal suppression of freedom of expression in has drawn criticism from the United States, the United Kingdom, and 19 other nations.
+The brutal suppression of freedom of expression in Iran has drawn criticism from the United States, the United Kingdom, and 19 other nations.

 On Thursday, the Media Freedom Coalition’s (MFC) member nations released a joint statement.